11 Tips for Selling Luxury Homes Quickly (and Without Any Price Drops)

 10. Speak to the market

 Luxury homes aren’t just about private estates and mega-mansions anymore.
 As millennials become prime consumers, they tend to focus on eco-friendly products and “discreet wealth.”
-Other affluent buyers are looking to diversify by purchasing several smaller residences instead of a labor-intensive large one, according to the Luxury Market Report.
+Some affluent buyers prefer to expand their portfolio by investing in multiple smaller properties rather than managing a large, high-maintenance estate.

 Promote the experience that your property can offer as opposed to just the square footage.
 Does it have community amenities, such as a spa?
-A great Walk Score placing it near cultural attractions and trendy hotspots?
+Does it have a great Walkability Score placing it near cultural attractions and trendy hotspots?

 11. Stage your luxury property with high-end touches

-Staging can bring in an extra 5% on a modest home and up to 25% more on million-dollar luxury homes.
-Even if your home is neat and pristine, hiring a professional stager who can offer advice on decluttering, as well as enhancing the property with appropriate furnishings and artwork really helps to sell the luxury lifestyle.
+Even if your home is neat and pristine, hiring a professional stager who can offer advice on decluttering and enhancing the property with appropriate furnishings and artwork really helps to sell the luxury lifestyle.

 Header Image Source: (Julia Kuzenkov/ Pexels)